 Today, this site is unreal… The original bunkers and mangled rebar are still there as well as craters the size of trucks everywhere that were created by the shells shot from the Allied destroyers.
 Overlooking the cliff, it’s absolutely incomprehensible how these men were able to climb up this cliff with just ropes and courage.

-Today, we honor Quarter Master Scott and 1st Lieutenant Flora and the rest of the Allied forces who selflessly and bravely fought on that crucial day in history.
-Thank you from the bottom of our hearts…
+Today, we honor Quarter Master Scott and 1st Lieutenant Flora and the rest of the Allied forces (not just the Americans) who selflessly and bravely fought on that crucial day in history.
+Thank you in French is merci: alors merci, merci du fond du coeur.

 If you liked this article, you may also find French Today’s article about the French War Vocabulary useful.